peract/peract/README.md

 ## Data Generation

-Data generation is pretty similar to the [ARM setup](https://github.com/stepjam/RLBench), except you use `--all_variations=True` to sample all task variations:
+Data generation is pretty similar to the [ARM setup](https://github.com/stepjam/RLBench), except you use `--variations=-1` to sample all task variations:

 ```bash
 cd <install_dir>/RLBench/tools